7savochkin/hillel_repos/README.md

 # hillel_repos
-Repository for homework during the Python Advanced course at Hillel IT School
+Repository for homework on Flask during the Python Advanced course at Hillel IT School

 For running the app:
 pip install requirements.txt